mayankkejriwal/GNOME/README.md

 UPDATES:

+February 5, 2020:

+--A background agent that is significantly more advanced than the previous simple decision agent has been added, along with some agent helper functions in a separate file.
+When building your own agent, you should make use of the helper file as a guide only, since some elements are strategic rather than logical (e.g., how to decide which property we should sell to another player) and can be done in other (probably more optimal) ways.

+--To ensure the game continues without a single player having the ability to 'hang' things up, we have instituted limits on (i) how many actions you are allowed to take in pre/post/out-of-turn moves before you are forced to conclude actions (currently 50), and (ii) how many out-of-turn 'rounds' we allow before we force the current player to roll the dice and enter post-roll.
+Currently it is set at 200.
+We believe these limits are more than adequate to ensure that players have the opportunity to take all moves they may want to take before passing the baton.
+Currently, the game ends within 150-500 die rolls, and does not enter into a runaway state.
+This is due to aggressive trading on the part of the background agents.

 January 27, 2020:

 --We've added a 'history' facility (a dict) to the game_elements data structure (also called current_gameboard in much of the